Peter J. Schmelz (keynote)

 Jeffers Engelhardt’s presentation Tintinnabuli’s Materiality (or, Listening to Pärt like a Piano Technician)

 Kevin C. Karnes is a historical musicologist who studies sounding expressions of identity, difference, and belonging in Eastern and Central Europe from the nineteenth century to the present.
-His current research studies the new wave music and culture, engaging sounds, technologies and oral histories from both sides of the former Iron Curtain.
+His newest research studies the coalescence of new wave music and culture, engaging sounds, technologies and oral histories from both sides of the former Iron Curtain.
 He holds a PhD from Brandeis University (2001).

-Currently he is professor of music history and Vice Provost for the Arts at Emory University.
-He also works as the editor of the Oxford Keynotes Series published by Oxford University Press, and as the editor-in-chief of the Journal of the American Musicological Society.
-Karnes is the author of four books, among them two treatises on Arvo Pärt’s music: Arvo Pärt’s Tabula Rasa (Oxford UP, 2017) and the soon to be published Sounds Beyond: Arvo Pärt and the 1970s Soviet Underground.
+Currently he is professor of music history and Associate Dean for the Arts at Emory University.
+He also works as the editor-in-chief of the Journal of the American Musicological Society.
+Karnes is the author of four books, among them two treatises on Arvo Pärt’s music: Arvo Pärt’s Tabula Rasa (Oxford University Press, 2017) and Sounds Beyond: Arvo Pärt and the 1970s Soviet Underground (University of Chicago Press, 2021).

 Kevin C. Karnes’ presentation Tintinnabuli and the Sacred: A View from the Archives, 1976–1977